BloopAI/bloop/README.md

   <img alt="bloop logo" src="https://assets.bloop.ai/bloop_github_logo_light.png">
 </picture>

-bloop is a code-search engine that uses GPT-4 to answer questions about your code.
-Search both your local and remote repositories with natural language, regex and filtered queries.
+bloop is a developer assistant that uses GPT-4 to answer questions about your codebase.
+The agent searches both your local and remote repositories with natural language, regex and filtered queries.

+Some of the ways engineers use bloop to improve their efficiency when working on large codebases:
+- Summarising how large files work and how multiple files work together
+- Understand how to use open source libraries when documentation is lacking
+- Identify the origin of errors
+- Ask questions about English language codebases in other languages
+- Reduce code duplication by checking for existing functionality
+- Write new code, taking into account existing codebase context (eg: "write a dockerfile for this project")

 ## Features